-We know that that in order for safety management to be effective, everyone must play their part.
+We know that in order for safety management to be effective, everyone must play their part.

 Engaging the workforce in Health and Safety is paramount in actually delivering a safer and healthier work place.
 Without workforce buy in, all the Health and Safety documents and procedures in the world are not going to change what practically happens at ground level.

-The Landscape Group is committed to taking a positive and proactive approach to managing risk, as opposed to attempting to correct failures after the event.
-Our approach is simple;
+idverde UK is committed to taking a positive and proactive approach to managing risk, as opposed to attempting to correct failures after the event.
+Our approach is simple.

-Developing knowledge, ownership and accountability, through clear, unambiguous instruction and information.
-All our staff are issued with a portable and easy to understand Health, Safety and Environment handbook and provided with regular training and guidance.
+- Developing knowledge, ownership and accountability, through clear, unambiguous instruction and information.
+All our staff are issued with a portable and easy to understand Health, Safety and Environment handbook and are provided with regular training and guidance

 - Strengthening a ‘No blame’ culture, while striving to develop together.
 This includes encouraging staff to report ‘near misses’